pslisko/performa365docs/docs/howto/work_with_exams.rst

 #.
 Change the desired fields and click **Save**.
 #.
 After successfully editing the exam, you will be redirected to the **Exams** page.

-.. note:: If an exam is deactivated (**Status** is set to *OFF*) enrolled learners will still be able to take the exam but it will not be possible to create new education activities using this exam.
+.. note:: If an exam is deactivated (**Status** is set to *OFF*) enrolled learners will still be able to take the exam but it will not be possible to create new course activities using this exam.

 Delete an Exam
 **************